aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     }
     ```

-### Sampling logs
+### Sampling debug logs

-Use sampling when you want to print all the log items generated in your code, based on a **percentage of your concurrent/cold start invocations**.
+Use sampling when you want to dynamically change your log level to **DEBUG** based on a **percentage of your concurrent/cold start invocations**.

-You can do that by setting a "sample rate", a float value ranging from `0.0` (0%) to `1` (100%), by using a `POWERTOOLS_LOGGER_SAMPLE_RATE` env var or passing the `sampleRateValue` parameter in the Logger constructor.
-This number represents the probability that a Lambda invocation will print all the log items regardless of the log level setting.

-For example, by setting the "sample rate" to `0.5`, roughly 50% of your lambda invocations will print all the log items, including the `debug` ones.
+You can use values ranging from `0` to `1` (100%) when setting the `sampleRateValue` constructor option or `POWERTOOLS_LOGGER_SAMPLE_RATE` env var.

 !!! tip "When is this useful?"
-    In production, to avoid log data pollution and reduce CloudWatch costs, developers are encouraged to use the logger with `logLevel` equal to `ERROR` or `WARN`.
-    This means that only errors or warnings will be printed.

-    However, it might still be useful to print all the logs (including debug ones) of a very small percentage of invocations to have a better understanding of the behaviour of your code in production even when there are no errors.
+    Let's imagine a sudden spike increase in concurrency triggered a transient issue downstream.
+When looking into the logs you might not have enough information, and while you can adjust log levels it might not happen again.

+    This feature takes into account transient issues where additional debugging information can be useful.

-    **Sampling decision happens at the Logger initialization**.
+Sampling decision happens at the Logger initialization.
 This means sampling may happen significantly more or less than depending on your traffic patterns, for example a steady low number of invocations and thus few cold starts.

-    If you want to reset the sampling decision and refresh it for each invocation, you can call the `logger.refreshSampleRateCalculation()` method at the beginning or end of your handler.
+!!! note
+    Open a [feature request](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new?assignees=&labels=type%2Ffeature-request%2Ctriage&projects=aws-powertools%2F7&template=feature_request.yml&title=Feature+request%3A+TITLE) if you want Logger to calculate sampling for every invocation

 === "handler.ts"